Written by Zoe Faulkner on 31 / 07 / 2023

 Gap Year Advice

-So you want to globe trot on your gap year but have no idea how to start planning your travel experience..we hear you, but nobody panic, this is totally normal.
-At first it can seem like a bit of a mountain to climb getting you gap year planning all lined up and it’s common to think ‘everyone else makes it look so easy’ but they all start with similar questions - Where do I want to go?
+So you want to globe trot on your gap year but have no idea how to start planning your travel experience...we hear you, but nobody panic, this is totally normal.
+At first it can seem like a bit of a mountain to climb getting you gap year planning all lined up and it’s common to think ‘everyone else makes it look so easy’ but they all start with similar questions - where do I want to go?
 What type of travel experience am I after?
 How do I make it happen?
-Take a breath, grab a coffee, and let me lead you through our 10 step guide to you help you plan your gap year.
+Take a breath, grab a coffee, and let us lead you through our 10 step guide to you help you plan your perfect gap year.

-The first thing I want you to ask yourself is what type of traveller are you?
+The first thing you should ask yourself is what type of traveller are you?
 Who do you identify yourself with, as this will make all the difference.
+Read our blog here about the differences and the pros and cons to each.

-We are seeing this more and more...most gappers want to start their journey on a structured gap year program – gain confidence with the tricks of travel and make new friends with whom they travel with post program.
-This has become the norm.
+We are seeing this more and more...most gappers want to start their journey on a structured gap year programme – gain confidence with the tricks of travel and make new friends with whom they travel with post-programme.

-What do you want to do while travelling – do you want to hostel hop or travel and contribute on your gap year?
-Arriving in an exciting new country is very different on your own compared to with 10 other backpackers.
-A little bit of insight – when I was travelling, I went as part of a team and found that I was more confident and braver about trying new things because I was in the safety of a group, and we were all in the same boat.
+What do you want to do while travelling – do you want to hostel hop, travel and contribute on your gap year, or perhaps work abroad?
+Arriving in an exciting new country is very different on your own compared to with ten other backpackers.
 So, decide whether you are a pack animal or a lone wolf and let the adventures begin.

 Now you need to think about where in the world you would like to go, without this you will not be getting off the ground.
 Think about what really sparks your interest – what is on your bucket list.

-While planning the destinations you would like to travel to, you don’t need an A in Geography to realise that you don’t want to be dashing from one side of the world to the other and back again – trust me the jet lag will kill you if the cost of the flights doesn’t.
-You need to decide on what continent you would like to visit so that you have efficient flights in and out and can really make the most of your time in country without wasting time and a lot of money going from A to B. Focus on one continent at a time: Asia, Africa, South America or Central America.
+While planning the destinations you would like to travel to, you don’t need an A in Geography to realise that you don’t want to be dashing from one side of the world to the other and back again – trust us the jet lag will kill you if the cost of the flights doesn’t.
+You need to decide on what continent you would like to visit so that you have efficient flights in and out and can really make the most of your time in country.
+Some continents do link well together, for example Asia and Australasia, and provide an interesting contrast.

-Money – it’s probably the most important thing to consider before you start planning your gap year, and the most common question I get asked.
+Money – it’s probably the most important thing to consider before you start planning your gap year, and the most common question we get asked.
 Ask yourself… do you have enough money?
 Will your parents help or perhaps match what you earn?
 We suggest that you need to earn about £300 per week and you will spend between £200 - £250 per week when travelling.
-Asia is cheaper than South /Central America and Africa.
+Here are some ideas of gap year jobs to help you earn that all-important cash.
+Have a think about location, SE Asia is considerably cheaper than Australia and parts of Central America.
+Some of those big bucket list moment won't be cheap either, but we promise they'll be worth it!

 Now that you’ve worked out the who, what,